 The well is open daily with hours differing depending on the time of year you visit, so make sure to check the daily schedule for when you plan to visit.

-No Orvieto day trip from Rome is complete without visiting the famous Orvieto Cathedral (Duomo).
+No Orvieto day trip from Rome is complete without visiting the famous Orvieto Cathedral (Duomo di Orvieto).
 It’s hard to miss the dramatically grand cathedral sticking out from within the small Umbrian town.

-To reach the Cathedral, make your way down the main street of Orvieto, Corso Cavour, and you’ll find the cathedral peeking out from the left.
+To reach the Cathedral, make your way down the main street, Corso Cavour, and you’ll find the cathedral peeking out from the left.

 Some say that the Orvieto Cathedral is one of the most beautiful in Italy and you’ll not be surprised by that when you witness it for yourself.
 Construction of the Orvieto Duomo began in 1290 and now has been graciously standing over Orvieto for over 800 years.

-If you’re interested in diving deeper into the history and stories of the Orvieto Cathedral, there are many options for guided tours, whether through locals or tour companies.
+If you’re interested in diving deeper into the history and stories of the Duomo, there are many options for guided tours, whether through locals or tour companies.
+There’s no doubt that visiting the Cathedral is one of the best things to do in Orvieto.

 Piazza della Repubblica

 The Piazza della Repubblica is known to most as the center square of the city of Orvieto.
-Here you will find a fair amount of restaurants, shops, and the Sant’Andrea Church, which was where Pope Innocent declared the beginning of the Crusades.
+Here you will find a fair amount of restaurants, shops, and the Sant’Andrea Church, which was where Pope Innocent declared the beginning of the fourth Crusade.

 This “Square of the Republic” is a great place to take a break, have a coffee, do some people-watching, and browse in the shops that are within the piazza.

-About a 3 minute walk from the Piazza della Repubblica is Trattoria del Moro Aronne, a favorite trattoria by locals.
-One of the best parts about visiting the region of Umbria is its cuisine, so whether you’re spending a week in Orvieto or just one day in Orvieto, you’re more than obligated to feast on its decadent cuisine.
+About a 3-minute walk from the Piazza della Repubblica is Trattoria del Moro Aronne, a favorite trattoria by locals.
+One of the best parts about visiting this town in Umbria is its cuisine so you’re more than obligated to feast on its decadent offerings.

 Enjoy truffles galore, local wild boar, and many different local and regional specialties that will make you wish you were staying longer in the city of Orvieto.